Rivals and record-breakers head to T20 Finals Day

 Both sides have England players back in their ranks for Finals Day, with batter Harry Brook released from the one-day international squad to play for Yorkshire, while Lancashire have opener Phil Salt and leg-spinner Matt Parkinson available.

-However, Yorkshire trio Joe Root, Jonny Bairstow and David Willey, and Lancashire's Jos Buttler have not been released, with England set to play India in the one-day series decider at Emirates Old Trafford on Sunday.
+However, Yorkshire trio Joe Root, Jonny Bairstow and David Willey, and Lancashire's Jos Buttler and Liam Livingstone have not been released, with England set to play India in the one-day series decider at Emirates Old Trafford on Sunday.

 Semi-final two - Hampshire Hawks v Somerset (14:30)